yeswecamp/Perfect-Heist-2-LUA-Modding/Reflection.md

 # Reflection API Reference

 This document lists all Blueprint-accessible variables and functions on game classes.
 This is completely auto-generated so there might be some weird functions or quirky variables in there that don't belong, but it's a lot better than having to guess everything.
+The game was also not meant to be moddable or shared with multiple developers, so all naming conventions have been violated.

 Access these through wrapped actors in Lua, e.g. `playerActor.Health` or `playerActor:SomeFunction()`.